tsufeki/php-lenient-parser/doc/2_Usage_of_basic_components.markdown

 The NameResolver node visitor
 -----------------------------

-One visitor is already bundled with the package: `PhpParser\NodeVisitor\NameResolver`.
+One visitor is already bundled with the package: `PhpLenientParser\NodeVisitor\NameResolver`.
 This visitor helps you work with namespaced code by trying to resolve most names to fully qualified ones.

 For example, consider the following code: